Implementing Join + Aggregate Queries in CloudBase Databases

 student (Student Information) | sname | class_id | score | | ----- | -------- | ----- | | Ning Yi | 1 | 90 | | Zhang Er | 2 | 100 | | Li Er | 2 | 80 |

-Code Sample
+Code Example

-1. lookup Join Query
+1. lookup join

 First, we need to group all data in student by class_id.
-Here we use the cloud database's lookup operator:
+Here we use the database's lookup operator:

 lookup({

-from: "student", // The table to be joined: student
+from: from: "student", // Table to join

-localField: "id", // The association field in the class table
+localField: localField: "id", // The association field in the class table

-foreignField: "class_id", // The association field in the student table
+foreignField: foreignField: "class_id", // The association field in the student table

-as: "stu", // Define the alias for the output array
+as: as: "stu", // Define the alias for the output array

 }).end();